 The herb has been used since Roman times to induce menstruation.
-It is given in difficult births to aid expulsion of the placenta.
-It has not been shown to cause uterine contractions, but because of its history in promoting menstruation pregnant women should probably not use it.
+It is given under challenging births to aid expulsion of the placenta.
+It has not been shown to cause uterine contractions, but because of its history in promoting menstruation, pregnant women should probably not use it.

 A perennial hardy to Zone 4, it will grow in almost any soil though production is higher in fertile soil.
 Prefers full sun or partial shade and can survive drought conditions.
 Bees dislike it so don’t plant around other plants requiring bee pollination.

-Seeds germinate easily in 10-14 days.
+Seeds germinate readily in 10-14 days.
 Cover seeds lightly.
 Transplant in late spring/early summer with a spacing of 12-18 inches in the row and rows at 24 to 30 inches.
-Cuttings do not readily root and the mature plants will self sow readily.
+Cuttings do not readily root, and the mature plants will self sow readily.
 Tops are harvested just as the flowers are forming.

 Anti-allergic, antispasmodic (respiratory), anti-inflammatory, analgesic, vasodilator

 Allergies/sensitivities, arthritis, endometriosis, menopausal symptoms, migraine (prophylaxis).
 May reduce frequency and severity of migraine headaches although not necessarily duration (within 4 months continual use)